derpcoderz/derpcoderz/README.md

 Follow me on krunker for shoutout
 - 👀 I’m interested in ...
 Hacking/krunker
 - 🌱 I’m currently learning ...
 Hacking (duh)
 - 💞️ I’m looking to collaborate on ...
-Nothing
+Nothing.
+(Unless you Have a bitbucket account.
+Email me at imposterderp@gmail.com
 - 📫 How to reach me ...
 Yo mammas grocery store
           ****Important!
 All of my things are for tampermonkey/javascript ONLY.****